SH.08 - Safety and Security

 - Lock vehicles and keep keys secure

-- Walk to vehicles with classmates or friends or ask a campus police officer for an escort
+- Walk to vehicles with classmates or friends or ask a TCC Police officer for an escort

 - Lock valuables in the trunk or glove box of vehicles

-- Report suspicious-looking individuals or unusual incidents immediately to Campus Police
+- Report suspicious-looking individuals or unusual incidents immediately to TCC Police

 - The cooperation and involvement of everyone in the TCC community enhances each person's safety and security